jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Autocompletion for `\includegraphics` seems incomplete

 Autocompletion for `includegraphics` takes into account the paths listed by the `\graphicspath` command if any.
 In such a case, we only list the files located under these directories.
 See also the configuration variables referenced [here](Intellisense#files)

+## Environment variables in `.zshrc` don't take effect with VS Code Remote

+Use `.zshenv` or `.zprofile` instead of `.zshrc`.
+See [stackexchange](https://unix.stackexchange.com/questions/71253/what-should-shouldnt-go-in-zshenv-zshrc-zlogin-zprofile-zlogout).